We Mobilize Social Change

 Today, because of the increased support and engagement of our community, domestic violence prevention is now a cornerstone of our work.

-Our team educates tens of thousands of community members each year about the impact of domestic violence.
+Our team educates hundreds of community members each year about the impact of domestic violence.

-We partner with established leaders who can affect change within our communities.
-Through trainings, workshops and strategy sessions, these leaders become equipped to act as domestic violence prevention agents.
+We partner with organizations to identify and support internal leaders to affect change.
+Through trainings, workshops and strategy sessions, we equip these leaders to drive domestic violence prevention and intervention strategies to strengthen our community and end domestic violence.

 Our communities of focus

-- Local School Districts: Using innovative exercises to engage middle and high school students, LifeWire’s Social Change Team provides youth with the skills necessary to build healthy relationships and avoid abuse.
+Using innovative exercises to engage high school students, LifeWire provides youth with the skills necessary to build healthy relationships.

-- Faith: By engaging leaders across multiple faith communities, including Muslim, Jewish and Christian communities, we educate faith leaders on how to effectively address dating and domestic violence within their congregations.
+By engaging leaders across multiple faith communities, including Muslim, Jewish and Christian communities, we educate faith leaders on how to effectively address domestic violence within their congregations.

 After partnering with LifeWire’s Social Change Manager to develop a protocol for responding to domestic violence incidents within his congregation, one local pastor is sharing his work with other faith leaders across the community.
 Read more about this pastor’s story in our 2016 Annual Report.